Department of Health and Human Performance

 Exercise and Sports Science

-The Bachelor of Exercise and Sports Science (BESS) degree has several specializations that allow graduates to prepare for careers and post-graduate training in health and rehabilitation professions, education, exercise prescription, management of exercise programs, and coaching.
-For students interested in health and rehabilitation careers, the BESS with a concentration in Pre-Rehabilitation Science gives students a degree that is well aligned with entrance requirements of advanced study in health care and allied health professions like athletic training, physical therapy, occupational therapy, orthotics/prosthetics, chiropractic, or physician's assistant.
-For students interested in a career in athletic training, the Pre-Rehabilitation Sciences concentration also offers a 3/2 dual program though which students may complete both BESS degree and Master of Science in Athletic Training degree within 5 years.
+The Bachelor of Science in Exercise and Sports Science (BS) degree has several specializations that allow graduates to prepare for careers and post-graduate training in health and rehabilitation professions, education, exercise prescription, management of exercise programs, and coaching.
+For students interested in health and rehabilitation careers, the BS with a concentration in Pre-Rehabilitation Science gives students a degree that is well aligned with entrance requirements of advanced study in health care and allied health professions like athletic training, physical therapy, occupational therapy, orthotics/prosthetics, chiropractic, or physician's assistant.
+For students interested in a career in athletic training, the Pre-Rehabilitation Sciences concentration also offers a 3/2 dual program though which students may complete both BS degree and Master of Science in Athletic Training degree within 5 years.
 Current information on the 3/2 program admission requirements can be found here.
-The BESS with a concentration in Clinical Exercise Science prepares graduates for careers in cardiopulmonary, clinical exercise physiology, and diagnostic testing and programming for cardiac rehabilitation and other special populations.
-The BESs with All-level Physical Education (EC-12) Teacher Certification prepares graduates to teach in elementary and secondary schools.
-The BESS with a major in Health and Fitness Management and minor in Business Administration blends exercise science knowledge with the management and leadership skills needed to direct fitness and health/wellness programs in commercial, corporate, and institutional settings.
+The BS with a concentration in Clinical Exercise Science prepares graduates for careers in cardiopulmonary, clinical exercise physiology, and diagnostic testing and programming for cardiac rehabilitation and other special populations.
+The BS with All-level Physical Education (EC-12) Teacher Certification prepares graduates to teach in elementary and secondary schools.
+The BS with a major in Health and Fitness Management and minor in Business Administration blends exercise science knowledge with the management and leadership skills needed to direct fitness and health/wellness programs in commercial, corporate, and institutional settings.
 Select advanced course work and field experiences may be required for graduation in these programs and depend on maintenance of GPAs above 2.0 or 2.75.

 Public Health

 The Bachelor of Science in Public Health will provide students with the breadth of knowledge, skills, and experiential learning for careers in public health.
 The purpose of the program is to facilitate development of knowledge and skills to promote health in public health settings (e.g., community, governmental, educational, healthcare) by using evidence-based practices to design, implement, and evaluate public health programs that impact individual behavior, community environments, and public policy.
 Students can complete the general B.S. in Public Health degree, or they can choose one of the three concentrations: Applied Epidemiology, Health Equity, or Health and Wellness Coaching.
 Graduates of this program play a vital role in the public health and health promotion workforces.
 Careers include jobs with governmental public health agencies, industries, non-profit organizations, and various clinical settings with specializations in obesity and diabetes prevention, epidemiology, mental health, substance abuse prevention, public policy, environmental health, maternal, child, and adolescent health, or worksite wellness.
 Completion of this program may lead to further education opportunities in community and public health, health promotion, allied health, dental, and medical graduate programs.
-Upon degree completion, students are eligible to sit for the national Certified Health Education Specialist (CHES), Certified in Public Health (CPH), and the Certified Wellness Practitioner (CWP) exams.
+Upon degree completion, students are eligible to sit for the national Certified Health Education Specialist (CHES) and the Certified Wellness Practitioner (CWP) exams.

 Recreation Studies